Society of Information Risk Analysts |

 Here is a small sample of the great talks available to SIRA members.
 Become a paid SIRA member for only $120/year to show your support for the SIRA mission and get access to the full library of past SIRAcon and webinar recordings.

-May 29, 2020 - IRIS 20/20 Deep Dive, Jay Jacobs and David Severski
+Jay Jacobs and David Severski

 The 2020 Information Risk Insights Study (IRIS 20/20) helps clear the fog of uncertainty surrounding cyber risk and helps managers see their way to better data-driven decisions.
 This ground-breaking study leverages a large dataset from Advisen Ltd. spanning tens of thousands of public breaches over the last decade.
-Cyentia’s extensive analysis of that dataset yields valuable insights about the frequency and financial impact of cyber incidents to organizations of all types and sizes.

-In this SIRA-specific webinar with the Cyentia team you will gain an understanding of the key findings, how the IRIS 20/20 results can inform quantitative risk practices, and get a special deep dive into some of the models that are possible with this research.
+In this SIRA-specific webinar with the Cyentia team, you will gain an understanding of the key findings, how the IRIS 20/20 results can inform quantitative risk practices, and get a special deep dive into some of the models that are possible with this research.
 Whether you are just wanting to make better quick risk decisions based on possible losses or looking for better baselines for quantitative assessments, IRIS has something for you!

 In IT security, there is a universal truth: we will always have more issues to deal with than we have time, people, and money.
 This perpetual shortage of resources means security leaders and their teams must continuously prioritize their risks and decide where to apply their limited resources.
-During this session, we will explore some of the challenges that make prioritizing issues difficult and how a simple principle introduced by 1900 century economist, Vilfredo Pareto, can be used to design an effective risk management process.

-Enterprise organizations exist to provide products, services and value to the communities they serve.
-Whether public or private, government or military, non-profit or profit making, all enterprises need to deliver on their goals and objectives.
+Enterprise organizations exist to provide products, services, and value to the communities they serve.
+Whether public or private, government or military, non-profit or profit-making, all enterprises need to deliver on their goals and objectives.
 Risk can impede the enterprise’s ability to be successful in meeting their mission.

 Today, more than ever, our dependence on the intangible digital domain, information and technology assets, and virtual connectivity makes managing risk of all types critically important.

-Enterprise organizations exist to provide products, services and value to the communities they serve.
-Whether public or private, government or military, non-profit or profit making, all enterprises need to deliver on their goals and objectives.
+Enterprise organizations exist to provide products, services, and value to the communities they serve.
+Whether public or private, government or military, non-profit or profit-making, all enterprises need to deliver on their goals and objectives.
 Risk can impede the enterprise’s ability to be successful in meeting their mission.

 Today, more than ever, our dependence on the intangible digital domain, information and technology assets, and virtual connectivity makes managing risk of all types critically important.